paltalabs/defindex-rescue/README.md

 3. Build `Invest` instructions mapping each idle asset to its configured strategy
 4. Execute a `rebalance` transaction on the vault

 The asset-to-strategy mapping is configured in `src/rebalance.ts`.
-By default it maps USDC to the Blend YieldBlox strategy on mainnet.
+By default it maps USDC to the `USDC_BLEND_FIXED_STRATEGY` strategy on mainnet.

 ### Testnet mode